 The WRI research portfolio includes interdisciplinary projects in four broad areas: groundwater, surface water, groundwater-surface water interactions, and drinking water.
 Groundwater is a top priority and an area of particular strength at the WRI.
-Key areas of emphasis in FY13 included hydrology and research focused on various groundwater contaminants, including hexavalent chromium, strontium, pathogenic bacteria, antibiotics, and nitrate/nitrite.
+Key areas of emphasis in FY15 included hydrology and research focused on groundwater-surface water interactions and various groundwater contaminants, including arsenic and manganese, as well as viruses.

-During FY13, the WRI directed a wide-ranging program of priority groundwater research consisting of seven projects.
+During FY15 (July 1, 2014-June 30, 2015), the WRI directed a wide-ranging program of priority groundwater research consisting of three new projects and two continuation projects.
 These included short- and long-term studies both applied and fundamental in nature.
-They provide a balanced program of laboratory, field and computer-modeling studies and applications aimed at preserving or improving groundwater quality.
-Groundwater issues investigated during the past year include:
+They provide a balanced program of laboratory, field, and computer-modeling studies and applications aimed at preserving or improving groundwater quality.
+These five projects, funded by the UWS, provided training in several disciplines for several graduate student research assistants and undergraduate students at UW-Madison and UW-Milwaukee.
+Groundwater issues investigated during the past year included: